Despite the barrenness and heat, I’m fascinated by Australia’s interior.

 If you break your journey in Mitchell, have a soak at the Great Artesian Spa.
 We did this last year after about a week of hiking and camping in Central Queensland, and boy, was I happy to have a shower and a good long soak in the warm artesian waters!

 The bakery in Mitchell is also quite famous, and popping in for a snack helps keep these country towns alive.
-(The husband has to deal with so many of my insistent ‘Let’s go in and buy you a nice treat to eat!’ suggestions since I usually can’t eat any of the treats.) 🙂
+(The husband has to repeatedly deal with my insistent ‘Let’s go in and buy you a nice treat to eat!’ suggestions since I usually can’t eat any of the treats.) 🙂

 - Mitchell: Free camping along the Maranoa River at Neil Turner Weir and the smaller Fisherman’s Rest site – both very popular with caravans

 - Morven: Camping at the Morven Recreational Facility; $5 unpowered site

 Both sites are fine for an overnight stop, even with a tent, though the spots at Mitchell are much prettier than Morven.
 On the other hand, the toilets were much cleaner at Morven when we stayed there this year.

 The drive from Morven to Idalia National Park takes about 7 hours (add an hour / 100km if coming from Mitchell).